Faur/02456-VAE/readme.md

 You only need to set up the system once.
 Once setup is complete simply follow the instrictions in Daily Use.

 ### Windows People
 If you are using Windows you must download and install Git Bash from [here](https://git-scm.com/downloads).
 [AWS CodeCommit](http://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-https-windows.html#setting-up-https-windows-install-git) supports Git versions 1.7.9 and later.
-We won't use the Git capabilities, we simply need to use it as Bash.
+We won't use the Git capabilities, we simply need to use it as a Bash terminal.

 The settings aren't that important, but suggested settings are:
 * Check `Use a TrueType font in all consoles`.